Kjell Ove Hauge: Athletic career

 In 1994 Hauge finished runner up at the NCAA championships at Boise, Idaho, passing the 20 m limit for the first time with 20.07 m.
 He lost only to Brent Noon, beating the upcoming World champion John Godina by more than 50 cm.

 Hauge enrolled at UTEP in 1990 and first worked with throws coach Steve Lemke, and from the fall of 1993, Robert Parker.
 Parker stayed on as Hauges coach throughout his career.

 His personal best in shot put, 20.39 m, achieved in May 1998 in Eugene.
 This ranks him sixth all time among Norwegian shot putters, behind Lars Arvid Nilsen, Marcus Thomsen, Georg Andersen, Jan Sagedal and Knut Hjeltnes.
 His personal best in discus throw is 63.10 m, achieved in June 1997 in Tønsberg.

 In June 1998 Hauge tested positive for the anabolic steroid Metandienone.
-He admitted to having used the substance in an attempt to repair a career endring injury, and retired.
+He admitted to having used the substance in an attempt to repair a career ending injury, and retired from athletics.